CybotAS/CookiebotWP/readme.txt

 ### 4.5.5 ###
 Release date: May 7th 2025

-Cookiebot CMP version 4.5.5 is out!
+Cookiebot by Usercentrics version 4.5.5 is out!
 This release has some new features and bugfixes.

 ####What's new####